zama-ai/concrete/docs/core-features/extensions.md

 ## fhe.one()

-Allows you to create an encrypted scalar one:
+You can create an encrypted scalar one:

 ```python
 from concrete import fhe